 We have both taken non-prescription acetaminophen and different NSAIDs, with disappointing results in reducing pain and relieving symptoms of joint swelling and stiffness.
 I am chemically sensitive, so I experienced acetaminophen side effects of nausea and stomach upset, and cannot tolerate the more pronounced gastrointestinal side effects of NSAIDs at all!

-In 2003 the natural products company we were using for nutritional dietary supplements introduced a pain relief program, consisting of three complementary natural products containing no artificial flavors, sweeteners, colors, aspirin or preservatives.
+In 2003 the 'beyond organic' natural products company we were using for nutritional dietary supplements introduced a pain relief program, consisting of three complementary natural products containing no artificial flavors, sweeteners, colors, aspirin or preservatives.

 If you are considering the use of natural products because of acetaminophen side effects or reactions to other drugs, we strongly recommend three supplements based on our personal use.